Logo

 Aimee Mann sang vocals with Geddy Lee on the 1987 single "Time Stand Still" by Rush, and appeared in the music video.

-Aimee Mann said later that she had become more interested in "acoustic guitar music" rather than the "post-new-wave dance-pop stuff" of 'Til Tuesday.
+Aimee Mann said later that her musical interests had changed, and that she was more interested in "acoustic guitar music" than the new wave pop of 'Til Tuesday.

-Aimee Mann developed her first solo albums with the producer Jon Brion, who had been a member of the 'Til Tuesday touring band.
+Aimee Mann recorded her first solo albums with the producer Jon Brion, who had been a member of the 'Til Tuesday touring band.

 Aimee Mann found working with Brion exciting and felt her songwriting improved with him.